MicrosoftDocs/azure-stack-docs/AKS-Hybrid/repair-certificates.md

 There are two types of certificates used in AKS hybrid:

 - Cloud agent CA certificate: the certificate used to sign/validate client certificates.
 This certificate is valid for 365 days (1 year).
 - Client certificates: certificates issued by the cloud agent CA certificate for clients to authenticate to the cloud agent.
-These certificates are usually valid for 60 to 90 days.
+These certificates are usually valid for 90 days.

 Currently, not all clients automatically renew their respective certificates or rotate tokens on a regular basis.
 Clients that automatically renew the certificate or rotate the tokens currently do the auto-rotation and auto-renewal on a frequent basis.
 Clients that don't have the capability to automatically renew the certificate must sign back in using a token to continue accessing the cloud agent.
 Sometimes these clients won't have a valid token and thus require manual rotation of the token.